Arihina/springCoinMarket/README.md

 # Digital currency exchange
-## functional requirements of the project
+## Functional requirements of the project
 - User registration
 - Viewing assets in the user's wallet
 - Transfer of assets between users